OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

      Unless you are in a location where you expect a Git repository, this should yield the output:
         ..
-          comment: what if there is a git repository?
+          comment:: what if there is a git repository?

         .. code-block:: bash